The Best Dog Breeds for Families: Find Your Next Family Dog

 Let’s get started!

-No single dog breed is right for every family out there: Every family is different and has their individual preferences and needs.
+No single dog breed is right for every family out there.
+Every family is different and has their own preferences and needs.

 In fact, a feature in a dog breed that one family might love could be the reason another family decides to choose a different one.

-But before we get into a deep dive of each breed, let’s review the three basic factors every family should consider (and decide on) before getting a dog.
+Before we get into a deep dive of each breed, let’s review the three basic factors every family should consider before getting a dog.

 1. Size

-The dogs on this list will range from small to large breeds; that way, we’ll have a good fit for every preference.
+The dogs on this list range from small to large breeds so there is a good fit for different family preferences.

-With that said, the size of the dog is a big factor when you’re looking for the best dog for kids.
+With that said, size is a big factor when you’re looking for the best dog for kids.

 2. Temperament

-Consider this: Depending on the temperament of the breed, some might bark more or less, some might have higher or lower energy levels, and some may or may not be prone to chewing.
+Depending on the temperament of the breed, some dogs may bark more or less, some may have higher or lower energy levels, and some may or may not be prone to chewing.

 All of those are important things to think about in a dog breed.

-If you have young children who might get bothered or upset by a loud, barking dog or if you have fragile items that you don’t want an energetic dog to chew on, that’s something you need to consider.
+If you have young children who might get bothered or upset by a loud, barking dog, or if you have fragile items that you don’t want an energetic dog to chew on, temperament matters.

-On the other end, if you’re looking for an energetic jogging partner or an active playmate for your kids, you’ll want to get a breed with a more spirited temperament.
+On the other hand, if you’re looking for an energetic jogging partner or an active playmate for your kids, you’ll want to get a breed with a more spirited temperament.

-Or, you might be looking for the perfect furry friend to curl up with on the sofa between you and your kids.
-Whatever your taste, there’s a great fit for you!
+Or maybe you’re looking for the perfect furry friend to curl up with on the sofa between you and your kids.
+Whatever your taste, there’s a great fit for you.

 3. Care Requirements

-While all types of dogs require a level of care and maintenance, different breeds require different commitments.
+All dogs require care and maintenance, but different breeds require different commitments.

 A longer-haired breed, for example, will require more brushing and grooming than a short-haired breed.

-If you already have a super-busy schedule (work, kids, hobbies, house care, etc.) and are looking for a lower-maintenance dog, a short-haired breed might be a better choice.
+If you already have a busy schedule with work, kids, hobbies, and house care, and you are looking for a lower-maintenance dog, a short-haired breed may be a better choice.

 Our Top Five Dog Breeds for Families With Children